brandongregory/dndhelp/src/5e-build-guides/control-caster-builds.md

 ### Cleric

-Clerics are the only full casters that I would say are absolutely not a fit for the Controller role.
-They only have 3 spell options at relatively low levels (1, 2, and 4), and are really designed to be support and damage casters.
+Clerics are the only full casters that I would say are not a fit for the Controller role.
+They only have 3 spell options at relatively low levels (1, 2, and 4), and are designed to be support and damage casters.
 That said, Hold Person and Banishment are two of the more useful control spells, and both are on the Cleric spell list.
 While Clerics are already fulfilling two roles, they do prepare spells, making it easier to fit a control spell or two into their daily spell lists as needed.
 Still, I hesitate to call a Cleric a Controller.
 They’re more like a support and damage caster with one or two control options.

 Spell Options: ★☆☆☆☆